 How do eToro and Capital.com differ in terms of minimum deposit?
 What about average spreads and funding options?

-eToro requires a minimum deposit of $10-$200, while Capital.com requires a minimum deposit of $20.
-From our testing we found eToro offers spreads of 1 (August 2021), while Capital.com offers spreads of 0.6 (July 2021). eToro supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Capital.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw).
+eToro requires a minimum deposit of $10-$10,000, while Capital.com requires a minimum deposit of $20.
+From our testing we found eToro offers spreads of 1, while Capital.com offers spreads of 0.65.
+Both eToro and Capital.com offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.

-Which brokers offers more tradeable asset classes, eToro or Capital.com?
+Which broker offers more tradeable asset classes, eToro or Capital.com?

-eToro offers a more diverse selection of investment options than Capital.com allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, eToro has 3056, compared to 6000 from Capital.com.
+eToro offers a more diverse selection of investment options than Capital.com allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, eToro has 3479, compared to 3119 from Capital.com.

 Can I trade cryptocurrency with eToro or Capital.com?